Title

 (b) Intentionally obscures, covers, removes or otherwise conceals a badge, tag, label or other identifying information required to be visibly displayed;

-(d) Fails to provide identifying information upon request to the subject of an arrest after an arrest has been made.
+(d) Fails to identify themselves to a subject of arrest, holding or detention or to provide identifying information upon request to the subject of an arrest after an arrest has been made.

 (3) Exceptions.